HuyaneMatsu/hata/docs/ref/discord/Guild.md

 - returns: `None` / `_spaceholder` / [`ChannelVoice`](ChannelVoice.md)

 Familiar to [`._update_voice_state`](#_update_voice_stateselfdatauser-method),
-but it returns only a reprezentation of the action. `None` is nothing happened, `_spaceholder` at the case of leave, or the channel of the state anyways.
+but it returns only a representation of the action. `None` is nothing happened, `_spaceholder` at the case of leave, or the channel of the state anyways.